MattiasBuelens/mattiasbuelens.github.io/posts/getting-started/index.md

 Each individual post is rendered at `src/routes/post/[slug]`.
 You'll notice the route has 3 files:

 ```
--| +page.js
+-| +page.ts
 -| +page.server.ts
 -| +page.svelte
 ```

 The metadata for the post is loaded in `+page.server.ts`.
-It is then used in `+page.js` to import the post's markdown file.
+It is then used in `+page.ts` to import the post's markdown file.
 After that, both the post and its metadata are passed into `+page.svelte` to be rendered.

 There are some basic meta tags setup for SEO and social media sharing, including a generated open graph image (courtesy of [og-image.vercel.app](https://og-image.vercel.app)).